-Estate planning presents a number of choices.
+There are a number of routes you can take when building your estate plan.
 One way to protect and pass on your estate is to form a living trust.
-If you’re in Washington and thinking about creating a living trust, this guide has all of the information you’ll need, including a step-by-step rundown on how to set up a living trust.
+If you’re in Washington and want to create a living trust, this guide has all of the information you’ll need, including a step-by-step rundown on how to set a living trust up.
 If you’re about to make a living trust or are dealing with financial planning questions more generally, it might make sense to find a financial advisor to help.
-SmartAsset offers a free financial advisor matching service that will help you find a good advisor for you in your area.
+SmartAsset offers a free financial advisor matching tool that can help you find an advisor who serves your area.

 How to Create a Living Trust in Washington

-These are the steps to creating a living trust in the Evergreen State:
+Here are six common steps to create a living trust in the Evergreen State:

-- Decide what type of trust you need to make.
-If you are single, a single trust is almost certainly what you’ll want.
+- Decide what type of trust you need: If you are single, a single trust is almost certainly what you’ll want.
 Married couples have the choice between a single trust and a joint trust.
 A joint trust is likely the best choice because jointly owned property can be easily placed in it.

-- Sign the trust document in front of a notary.
+- Get the trust document notarized: Sign the document in front of a notary.

 What Is a Living Trust?